SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ### Default exclusions

 By default, analyzer will exclude files from dependencies in `node_modules` and `bower_components`.
-If for some reason analysis of files in these directories is desired, it can be configured by setting `sonar.javascript.exclusions` property.
+If for some reason analysis of files in these directories is desired, it can be configured by setting `sonar.javascript.exclusions` property to empty value, i.e. `sonar.javascript.exclusions=""`, or to comma separated list of paths to be excluded.
+This property will exclude the files also for other plugins, similar to `sonar.exclusions` property, however `sonar.exclusions` property should be preferred to configure general exclusions for the project.

 <!-- sonarqube -->
 ## Custom rules